 I’ve also found this story being read aloud on YouTube.
 She reads a little too fast for our taste but it’s still cute.

-Mousekin’s Thanksgiving is wonderful but out of print.
+Mousekin’s Thanksgiving is wonderful but out of print so may be difficult to find at a decent price.
 (Library!)

 Every year Grandmother invited a guest for Thanksgiving dinner and allowed Maggie to do the same.
 “Ask someone poor or lonely,” she always said.
 Thanksgiving was Grandmother’s favorite day of the year.
 The cooking was done and her famous cranberry bread was cooling on a wooden board.
 But she wasn’t happy to find out Maggie had invited the unsavory Mr. Whiskers to dinner.
 Would her secret cranberry bread recipe be safe with him in the house?
 After a long absence this delightful 1971 classic is back.
 So is Grandmother’s secret recipe!